awslabs/amazon-timestream-connector-prometheus/README.md

 5. Upload the ZIP file containing the precompiled Linux binary.
 6. Click `save`.
 7. Under the `Environment variables` section, click `edit`.
-8. Enter the key and corresponding value of environment variables, `database_label` and `table_label` are required.
+8. Enter the key and corresponding value of environment variables, `default_database` and `default_table` are required.
 Here is an example:
 ![](documentation/example/environment_variable_example.PNG)
 Go to [Configuration Options](#Configuration-options) to see more information.
 9. Scroll down to basic settings.